 Letting go is not the same thing as forgetting

 When we let go of anger, disappointment, or even rage that we feel towards someone else for what they did to us, we’re not giving them a gift; we’re giving one to ourselves.
-We’re saying, “I will no longer devote my energy towards your actions.”
+We’re saying, “I will no longer devote my energy to your actions.”

 See, when we hold onto those feelings and give them space in our lives, we’re using up our own energy.
-If we’re really honest with ourselves, we’ll realize that the person we’re directing that rage towards isn’t even thinking about us.
+If we’re really honest with ourselves, we’ll realize that the person we’re directing that rage toward isn’t even thinking about us.
 While we’re sitting around seething and soaking in negativity, they’re out living their lives.
 So really, we’re only damaging ourselves.

 When we decide to forgive, we make a conscious choice to let go of that negativity.
 We’re saying, “I am choosing to accept that the past cannot be changed.
 I am choosing to relinquish my grudge and release my anger.”